AgentOak/MCSDNotifier/README.md

   restart-script: ./should-not-exist-lksdbgqp390t2q33t3w4uj
 ```

+Since MCSDNotifier only notifies the watchdog every 10 seconds, the service manager watchdog can trigger early, so make
-Make sure that `WatchdogSec=` is higher than `spigot.yml` `timeout-time`.
-Leave `restart-on-crash` enabled, but set
+sure that `WatchdogSec=` is at least 15 seconds higher than `spigot.yml` `timeout-time`.
+Leave `restart-on-crash`
-`restart-script` to a filename that does not exist.
-This will make the server stop if Spigot watchdog detects a hang.
+enabled, but set `restart-script` to a filename that does not exist.
+This will make the server stop if Spigot watchdog
-The systemd service will then restart the server automatically; there is no need to fiddle around with shell scripts.
+detects a hang.
+The systemd service will then restart the server automatically; there is no need to fiddle around with
+shell scripts.

 #### If not using Paper 1.15.2+